Otwock: Post-war period

+Sights

+In Otwock there are many buildings in the Świdermajer style, unique to the town and its surroundings.
+There are also memorials to Józef Piłsudski and to local Jews, who were murdered by Nazi Germany in the Holocaust.

+The Mszar Pogorzelski, Świder and Wyspy Świderskie nature reserves are located in Otwock.

 Economy

 In 1958, Ewa, the first Polish nuclear reactor was activated in Swierk district of Otwock.
 A second research reactor, Maria, was erected in 1974.

+Sports

-Otwock is home to a sports club Start Otwock (founded in 1924).
-The club is renowned for its weight-lifters such as Szymon Kołecki and Marcin Dołęga.
-Also, the Start Club's own prodigy is football forward Janusz Żmijewski who in the 1960s played for Legia Warszawa and the national team of Poland.
+Otwock is home to the sports club Start Otwock (founded in 1924).
+The club is renowned for its weight-lifters such as Szymon Kołecki and Marcin Dołęga.The club's own prodigy is football forward Janusz Żmijewski, who in the 1960s played for Legia Warszawa and the national team of Poland.